seaneff/data-science-basics-2023/README.md

 ---

 ### Day 2: [Data management](https://github.com/seaneff/data-science-basics-2023/tree/main/day2)
+-   Data types and structures in R
+-   Reading in a new dataset
+-   Data cleaning
 -   Healthcare and public health datasets
--   Data cleaning
 -   Documenting your data, code, and results

 ---